sampsyo/home/_drafts/apply.md

 excerpt: |
     No interest in computer science?
 Already have an advanced degree?
 These puppies don't care!
 Be careful before you click; you'll be preparing your application materials before you get to #4.
 ---
-If you're curious about research in computer science, I want you to [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
+If you're curious about research in computer science, please [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
 Cornell has a top-notch, world-class research program.
 It's especially strong in the spectrum of computer systems topics: programming languages, compilers, operating systems, networks, security, and architecture.
 I look forward to working with tenacious, creative new students who are curious about these topics when I start as an assistant professor there next fall.

-Please tell everyone you know to apply.
+Tell everyone you know to apply.
 The deadline's December 15 for both departments.

-I'll let these 6 puppies explain why Cornell is the perfect CS program for you.
+I'll let these six puppies explain why Cornell is the perfect CS program for you.

 [csapply]: https://www.cs.cornell.edu/phd/admissions#application
 [eceapply]: http://www.ece.cornell.edu/ece/academics/graduate/phd/admission.cfm